 By managing the training time you do have and making minor adjustments to your busy lifestyle, you can efficiently build your fitness levels to ensure you peak at the point you want to.

-“Sometimes we think that unless we can do two-, three- or four-hour training rides then it’s just not worth it,” says Tim Lawson, former national level cyclist and founder of performance nutrition firm Science In Sport.
+“Sometimes we think that unless we can do two-, three- or four-hour training rides then it’s just not worth it,” says Tim Lawson, former national level cyclist and director of performance nutrition firm Secret Training.
 But research shows how even short workouts can be effective, especially in conjunction with the right exercise and dietary conditions.

 “Just doing 20 minutes for six days in the week is two hours more than you would have done,” continues Lawson, “and it will contribute to your fitness and endurance levels in the short and long term.
 If you have the money but not the time then a Wattbike indoor trainer will help optimise workouts, but there are plenty of spin bikes, even reconditioned ones, that will do the job,” he adds.